 Sessions operate daily from 9am to 5pm.
-A lunch is provided, and snacks are available throughout the day.
-Campers 7-10 years old may participate in a sleepover on the Thursday night of each session.
+A hot lunch is provided, plus a morning and afternoon snack.
+Campers age 7+ by the end of the year may participate in a sleepover on the Thursday night of each session.
+This special evening includes pizza and ice cream plus a camp-wide event and campfire.
 On that day younger day campers may stay until campfire ends, at 9:00 pm.
-Extended care is available for day campers: 8-8:30am OR 5:30-6pm for an additional $25 per session week or register for 8-8:30am AND 5:30-6pm for an additional $50 per session week.
+Extended care is available for day campers: 8-8:30am OR 5:30-6pm for an additional $28 per session week or register for 8-8:30am AND 5:30-6pm for an additional $55 per session week.

 - Climbing Wall

 - Gaga Ball

 - Picnic Lunch

 - Water Games